kolotyluk/home-lab/README.md

 <!-- TOC end -->

 # 45 Drives Home Lab 15

 A project to build a home-lab server based on the 45 Drive HL15 chassis.

+I thought of doing a video of this, as I did take a course from GIFT years ago, Gulf Islands Film and Television School, and what I learned most was how much work it is, especially when you are solo.
+I have a lot of respect for people who do this for a living.
+If I decide to do a video, this is the script...

 ## Bill of Materials